alexclassroom/connect-polylang-elementor/README.md

 ## Changelog

-## 2.4.8
+## 2.5.0
-* Added: Implemented new method for handling language switcher controls in page settings for Elementor 3.25.0 and later.
+* **NEW editor language switcher controls** for Elementor Editor Top Bar 3.25.0 and later (not v4).
+Now can switch between pages & templates translations from "Page Settings" and in setings panel, on "Languages" section.
 This utilizes Elementor 3.25.0's updated approach to managing Page Settings Panel Controls.
+(thanks to [@narinder9](https://github.com/narinder9) for the [main work](https://github.com/creame/connect-polylang-elementor/pull/21)).
 * Fix Language Switcher controls in page settings not working in Elementor 3.25.0 and greater.
-* Bump tested versions WordPress 6.7.2 & Elementor 3.27.6
+* Bump tested versions WordPress 6.8 & Elementor 3.30.2

 ## 2.4.7
 * Quick fix for fatal error with Polylang >=3.7 [Issue](https://wordpress.org/support/topic/critical-error-on-this-website-due-to-plugin-conflict/) (thanks to [@narinder9](https://github.com/narinder9)